victoralmendro/first-angular-app/README.md

 ## Dependencies
 The packege [json-server](https://www.npmjs.com/package/json-server) was used to create a simple fake database, so we can see some real data on the products page.

+The file name used as `database` is `products.json`

+Use this command to initiate the db:
+`npx json-server --watch products.json`